studAnja22/mvc2024/README.md

 ## Intro
 This is a repo for the BTH course Objektorienterade webbteknologier, a.k.a. mvc.
-This PHP website is built in the framework symfony.
+This PHP website is built in the framework symfony and uses html.twig.
 The main objective of the course is to get a deeper understanding of object oriented programming techniques in PHP along with databases (Object Relational Mapping - ORM) and unit testing and documentation (PHPUnit tests, phpDocumentor...)

 ## Getting started
 Go to a directory of your choice, for example 'app/'.